 1.3 Individual Academy Trusts are the admission authority for their associated academy schools.
 Knowsley Local Authority work collaboratively with Academy Trusts who operate in the Knowsley area.
-The following Academy Trusts have agreed to adopt the admission arrangements of Knowsley local authority for their associated schools:
+The following Academy Trusts have agreed to adopt the admission arrangements of Knowsley local authority for the stated associated schools:

 Multi Academy Trust Primary Academy Secondary Academy

-Dean Trust Blacklow Brow
+Dean Trust Blacklow Brow N/A

 Park View

 Heath Family Trust Halsnead The Prescot School

-Rowan Learning Trust Kirkby High School
+Rowan Learning Trust N/A Kirkby High School

-Vantage Trust Knowsley Lane
+Vantage Trust Knowsley Lane N/A

 Willow Tree

 Wade Deacon Trust Sylvester Halewood Academy

 Whiston Willis

 Yew Tree

-1.4 The admission arrangements detailed in this document are subject to any requirements of the co-ordinated primary and secondary admission schemes and any statutory revision of the national School Admissions Code.
+1.4 The admission arrangements detailed in this document are subject to any requirements of the Knowsley co-ordinated primary and secondary admission schemes and any statutory requirements and revisions of the national School Admissions Code.